 The Blomidon Look-Off is located on the North Mountain 12km from Blomidon Provincial Park and has the most breath-taking panoramic view of Annapolis Valley Region.
-The pictures do not do it justice.
-Definitely plan to stop here if you are travelling around the Bay of Fundy, as it will only take a few minutes to stop and see the gorgeous views.
-The look-off point is right off the side of the road with a bench to enjoy a picnic and a small ice-cream shop near by.
+Pictures do not do it justice.
+You must definitely plan to visit here if you are traveling around the Bay of Fundy, as it will only take a few minutes to stop and see the gorgeous views.
+The look-off point is right off the side of the road with a bench to enjoy a picnic and a small ice-cream shop nearby.

 8. Prim Point Lighthouse

 Located in Digby, the Prim Point Lighthouse offers an amazing view overlooking the bay.
 About 15 minutes from downtown, at the end of Lighthouse Road you will see the lighthouse and more importantly the rocky shoreline.
 Be careful not to slip when you venture across the rocks!
-If you manage to make it down, you will not be disappointed in the endless view!
-You’ll also be able to view the ferry that travels from Digby to Saint John New Brunswick.
+If you manage to make it down, you will not be disappointed in the endless view.
+You’ll also be able to view the ferry that travels from Digby to Saint John, New New Brunswick.

 9. The Cabot Trail

 The Cabot Trail on Cape Breton Island is truly remarkable – it’s like a whole other world.
 I wish we could have stayed longer!
-We could have honestly spent our whole trip here as there was so much to see and do.
+We honestly could have spent our whole trip here as there was so much to see and do.
 Definitely pack some hiking shoes as there are countless trails to explore at Cape Breton Highlands National Park.
-Luckily for us, it was Canada’s 150th birthday so admission fees for national parks were free the year we travelled.
-We certainly took advantage of this.
+Luckily for us, it was Canada’s 150th birthday so admission fees for national parks were free the year we traveled.
+We certainly took advantage of this!

 Probably the most popular trail in the park is the Skyline Trail.
 There’s a reason why it’s so popular.
 With a 9km hike taking 2-3 hours (depending on how many rest breaks you take!) the view along the trail is truly (and literally) breathtaking.
 Walking along the boardwalk a steep cliff overlooks the rugged coast where you get a birds-eye view of the winding Cabot Trail.